raysas/capstone-project/readme.md

 "Most rules-based methods make a number of (often unacknowledged) assumptions about the phenotypes they attempt to predict.
 These assumptions include (i) that either a single genetic locus is responsible for the phenotype, or, if multiple loci are present, that they do not interact in a complex manner (i.e., absence of epistasis [75–77]); (ii) that loci are highly penetrant and are not affected by the strain background; and (iii) that there is complete knowledge of the genetic basis of the phenotype.
 For a large number of cases, these assumptions do not completely hold" - [Genome-Based Prediction of Bacterial Antibiotic Resistance](https://journals.asm.org/doi/full/10.1128/jcm.01405-18)

+"For this, support vector machine (SVM) was trained with a dataset describing alleles associated with AMR in the pan-genome, which allowed identification of new AMR-conferring gene signatures.
+Among the AMR genes from the SVM, genes that confer AMR through epistatic interactions were also identified on the basis of allele co-occurrence across the pan-genome." - [Current status of pan-genome analysis for pathogenic bacteria](https://journals.asm.org/doi/full/10.1128/msystems.00467-22)

+"In particular, bacterial metabolic network deserves further in-depth studies for pan-genome analysis.
+Compared with regulatory and signaling networks, metabolic network is relatively well conserved and can serve as a unique feature of a clade and its individual species.
+Better understanding of a metabolic network will in turn help us to decipher how regulatory and signaling networks operate, and will allow more effective applications of bacterial pan-genome analysis." - [Current status of pan-genome analysis for pathogenic bacteria](https://journals.asm.org/doi/full/10.1128/msystems.00467-22)

 ------------